How I run my WordPress site for (almost) free

 Having to pay 140/260 EUR for my website hosting made me realize this could be a great opportunity.
 Meaning, I can invest time into searching for alternatives, and maybe save 100-200 EUR from this.

-I practised this way of thinking a lot in the past year.
+I practiced this way of thinking a lot in the past year.
 Whenever I booked a cheap flight with the worst seats, I was thinking that I actually paid myself 100 EUR to travel less comfortably for a few hours.
 Whenever I climbed up a mountain instead of taking the gondola like all tourists, I would think I paid myself 20 EUR to walk for half an hour.
 You get the idea.

 Since I’m a cloud web developer, most of the solutions I thought about involved some cloud hosting.
-That’s how the Maslow’s hammer works: if the only tool you have is a hammer, it’s tempting to treat everything as if it were a nail.
+That’s how Maslow’s hammer works: if the only tool you have is a hammer, it’s tempting to treat everything as if it were a nail.

 Using a cloud solution has its advantages:

-- Most cloud providers have data centres all over the world, so I can publish my website anywhere I want.
+- Most cloud providers have data centers all over the world, so I can publish my website anywhere I want.
 I can even geo-replicate it and keep different copies in Europe, the US, Asia so the response times are fast

 - I’m already familiar with them